teewikit/RW_A2B/README.md

+# Hardcore SK edition
+This is A2B, with minor changes for compatibility with skyarkhangel's Hardcore SK modpack.
+Tested in 1.8c.

 # A2B: conveyor belts & co.
 Is your farm submerged by rotting produces ?
 Is your base cluttered by enemies' corpses ?
 Are your colonists repeatedly slacking off ?